Canadian Air Carrier Licence Application Guide

 If the creditor, lender, or lessor is a corporation or limited partnership, answer Yes if the corporation or limited partnership meets all of the following conditions:

-1. it is incorporated or formed under the laws of Canada or a province;
+1. it is incorporated or formed under the laws of Canada or one of its ten provinces;

 3. it is controlled in fact by Canadians.